Service-Direct/php-partners-sdk/README.md

 ```

 ### Testing data for Step 2
-In order to test your application, you can use `request_id = 0`, our system will respond with a Test Phone Number that
+In order to test your application, you can use the `test_mode=true` variable, our system will respond with a Test Phone
-you can route test calls to like this:
+Number that you can route test calls to like this:
 ```json
 {
   "phone_number": "5129566629"